Infant Hypoxic Ischemic Encephalopathy Attorneys

-Moderate HIE may resolve itself in a week or two, while severe HIE causes more problems, such as repeated seizures, death, and disability.
-Infants with severe HIE may also be unable to nurse, move, or breathe on their own.
+Moderate HIE may resolve itself in a week or two, while severe HIE causes more problems, such as repeated seizures, death and disability.
+Infants with severe HIE may also be unable to nurse, move or breathe on their own.

-Causes of Hypoxic Ischemic Encephalopathy
+Causes Of Hypoxic Ischemic Encephalopathy

-- amniotic fluid with meconium (the sticky waste tissue that the baby inhales in utero but usually expels from their lungs before birth),
+- Amniotic fluid with meconium (the sticky waste tissue that the baby inhales in utero but usually expels from their lungs before birth)

-- low maternal heart rate,
+- Low maternal heart rate

-- umbilical cord coming out before the baby does,
+- Umbilical cord coming out before the baby does

-- the umbilical cord wrapped around the baby’s neck,
+- The umbilical cord wrapped around the baby’s neck

-- low blood pressure in the mother,
+- Low blood pressure in the mother

-- long labor and delivery,
+- Long labor and delivery

-- administering Pitocin or oxytocin to the mother during delivery.
+- Administering Pitocin or oxytocin to the mother during delivery

 If your child suffered an injury as a result of HIE, you may be struggling to take care of them and/or pay for their care.
 However, you don’t have to do this alone if the HIE was the result of medical malpractice.

-- $5 million settlement in Duval County to the parents of an infant who suffered HIE due to failure to perform a cesarean section once it was obvious the fetus was in distress during labor and the mother’s cervix would not dilate enough for a vaginal delivery.
+- A $5 million settlement in Duval County to the parents of an infant who suffered HIE due to failure to perform a cesarean section once it was obvious that the fetus was in distress during labor and the mother’s cervix would not dilate enough for a vaginal delivery.

-- Over $33.8 million verdict in Miami for a family whose infant suffered catastrophic HIE and requires 24-hour care.
-The hospital gave the mother Pitocin to help labor along but failed to stop giving it to her once it became clear the infant suffered a serious lack of blood and oxygen.
+- An over $33.8 million verdict in Miami for a family whose infant suffered catastrophic HIE and requires 24-hour care.
+The hospital gave the mother Pitocin to help labor along but failed to stop giving it to her once it became clear that the infant suffered a serious lack of blood and oxygen.
 The hospital never performed or offered to perform a cesarean section, resulting in the HIE that caused severe disability.

-When Should You Contact an Attorney?
+When Should You Contact An Attorney?